tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/清单功能概述_intl_en.md

 ## Inventory Parameters

-After you configure an inventory task for a bucket, COS regularly scans specified objects in the bucket based on your configuration, and exports an inventory report in .csv format.
+After you configure an inventory job for a bucket, COS regularly scans specified objects in the bucket based on your configuration, and exports an inventory report in .csv format.
 Currently, the inventory report can record the following information:

 | Inventory Information | Description |
 | ------------------- | ------------------------------------------------------------ |